 The whale’s whiteness was another symbol used by the author, which was at least a symbol of fear and a metaphor for obsession.
 It served to focus on Ahab’s need to conquer.
 The choice of white as the color might imply purity or innocence, suggesting that Ahab’s focus was restoring justice through retribution, which he had made his lifetime task as the real evil.
 Whales tend to be light shades of dark grey, blue, brown, and black.
 Perhaps the symbolism in having the whale white justifies the hate because it is different.

-Ahab’s chase across the oceans of the world isn’t just one that is chasing a white whale but one that is pursuing the symbolic God that the whale represents.
-This pursuit is not just a physical journey, but a spiritual one, where Ahab is seeking to conquer the ultimate power, which he perceives the whale to embody.
+Ahab’s chase across the oceans of the world isn’t just one of chasing a white whale but one of pursuing the symbolic God that the whale represents.
+This pursuit is not just a physical journey but a spiritual one, where Ahab is seeking to conquer the ultimate power, which he perceives the whale to embody.

 Something that someone pursues obsessively and with little chance of success is what a white whale moment has come to mean.
 An example of this would be referring to a problem or something that will never get finished as our white whale.' white whale moment' has come to mean.
 An example of this would be referring to a problem or something that will never get finished as our 'white whale ', a reference that has become a part of popular culture due to the novel's enduring influence.